Can You Get Disability for Cancer?

 Can you get disability for cancer?

-Maybe you or a loved one recently received a cancer diagnosis.
+You recently received a cancer diagnosis.
 You may feeling a lot of emotions right now; fear, uncertainty, frustration.
 All of this is completely normal and understandable.
-You may also be wondering if disability for cancer is available.
+You may also be wondering if you can get disability for cancer?

 First, you MUST file a claim.
 Nothing happens until you file.
 You have a choice; file on your own or let an experienced attorney help you.
 Proper medical records are essential to winning your case.
 You need to obtain and file objective test results.
 And your cancer must be on SSA’s official list.